Please send requests/suggestions if you have them!

 I thought I invented this term in Los Angeles around 2006 or so, until I traveled around and heard others use it.
 It’s a pretty obvious word to coin, I suppose.

-A retreat center in Western Massachusetts and arguably spiritual home of Contact Improvisation, where Nancy Stark Smith often teaches.
-Contact Improvisation at Earthdance.
+A retreat center in Western Massachusetts and arguably the spiritual home of Contact Improvisation, where Nancy Stark Smith often teaches.
+Earthdance Calendar.

 A catch-all term in CI for being off the ground.
 “Low flight” usually refers to being suspended on someone in the table position.
 Flying can also include lifts that depend on high points of perch—pelvis, arms, shoulder.
 Finally, flying can also refer to being propelled through the air, but this is a rare circumstance in CI and would most likely be called “falling.”

 GLACIER (Great Lakes Area Contact Improvisation Enthusiasts Retreat)